 Local collision avoidance is one of the most important aspects in robot navigation.
 The task of local collision avoidance is to dynamically compute the optimal collision free velocity for a robot, which is based on the observation of the environment.
-Unlike motion and path planning that have static knowledge of the global environment and make one-time decisions, local collision avoidance needs to respond to the dynamics of the environment[11] such as other active entities or obstacles that are not presented in the static map.
+Unlike motion and path planning that have static knowledge of the global environment and make one-time decisions, local collision avoidance needs to respond to the dynamics of the environment[12] such as other active entities or obstacles that are not presented in the static map.

-Current local collision avoidance methods are mainly based on the Velocity Obstacle (VO) theory[12].
+Current local collision avoidance methods are mainly based on the Velocity Obstacle (VO) theory[13].
 VOs are areas in velocity space where if the velocity of a robot points into one of the areas it will collide with another robot after some time.
-A diagram of VO is shown in Fig. 1.
+A diagram of VO is shown in Figure 1.
 Several types of VO are defined according to the different VO calculation methods.
-Reciprocal Velocity Obstacle (RVO)[13] splits the collision avoidance responsibility equally between the two robots that may collide with each other, while the Hybrid RVO(HRVO)[14] translates apex of RVO to the intersection of the RVO leg closest to its own velocity and the leg of VO furthest from its own velocity, which encourages choosing preferred sides and reduces the chance of a reciprocal dance.
+Reciprocal Velocity Obstacle (RVO)[14] splits the collision avoidance responsibility equally between the two robots that may collide with each other, while the et al.: Cloud based Real-Time multi-robot Collision Avoidance for Swarm Robotics velocity and the leg of VO furthest from its own velocity, which encourages choosing preferred sides and reduces the chance of a reciprocal dance.